LayanAlrouji/3D_Modeling_Animation/README.md

 In this project, I designed a bird-inspired robot using basic 3D shapes.
 It includes:
  - A spherical body and head.
- - Moving legs to simulate walking.
+ - Moving legs to simulate walking and jumping.
- - Rotating wings to simulate bird-like motion.
+ - Wings to simulate bird wings.

 The goal of this project is to create smooth and repeatable movements, providing simple interaction through keyboard controls for walking and jumping.